PaulZC/Balloon_Cut-Down_Device/CONFIGURE.md

 ## Set_Altitude:

-There are two methods to set the altitude limit.
-Using the switches or via a radio message:
+There are two methods to set the altitude limit: using the switches; or via a radio message:

 ### Setting the Altitude Limit using the Switches: